 PHI Handling and HIPAA Compliance

 Zapier offers a Business Associate Agreement (BAA) on their enterprise plans, but the BAA comes with significant limitations.
+Federal rules are explicit here: under 45 CFR 164.504(e), a covered entity must obtain satisfactory assurances through a written contract that any business associate handling PHI will use appropriate safeguards, which is why each processor in the chain becomes its own compliance obligation.
 Data passes through Zapier's infrastructure, creating an additional point of compliance exposure.
 Not all Zapier integrations are covered under their BAA.
 Your compliance team must verify each specific integration path.

 Custom AI automation deployed on your infrastructure or HIPAA-compliant cloud keeps PHI within your controlled environment.
 There is no third-party processor to evaluate, no additional BAA to manage, no question about which data paths are covered.
 Your audit trail stays complete and under your control.